 - Download chart to save the displayed chart (pie chart or bar chart) as a PNG file.

 You can export response information at any point while the survey is running or after it has closed, and you can export this information as many times as required.
-The data held in BOS will not be affected.
+The data held in online surveys will not be affected.